KozlovKY/KozlovKY/README.md

 - 👋 Hi, I’m @KozlovKY
-- 👀 I’m keen on IT and
+- 👀 I’m keen on IT and physics
 - 🌱 I’m currently studying at Faculty of Physics, National Research University Higher School of Economics.
 - 📫 How to reach me:
 -   vk: https://vk.com/kukira